-For example in a living mammal model, scientists have shown that genetic manipulations that increase production of nerve growth factor protect a fetal brain region normally sensitive to damage from alcohol.
+For example scientists experimenting with increase production of nerve growth factor protect a fetal brain region normally sensitive to damage from alcohol.
 Nerve growth factor is among the substances that regulate survival of fetal brain cells and their differentiation into specialized cells of the nervous system.
 Alcohol interferes with these developmental processes.
-Increasing other neurological growth factors may prove to protect other alcohol-sensitive fetal brain regions.
-If we find that this is the case, we may be able to develop therapeutic in-utero treatments that maintain effective levels of these growth factors.
+Increasing other neurological growth actors may prove to protect other alcohol-sensitive fetal brain regions.